slippycheeze/SlippyCheezeESO/README.md

 something with a pointy thing or zappy thing.

+## Bar Swap Fail Warning (**INCOMPLETE**)

+When finished, this will detect if the bar swap key has been pressed, but is not followed by an actual bar swap event.
+If that happens, it'll **REVISIT** somehow warn about the fact.

+Of course, once code complete, it'll need some significant testing, because I'll bet there are a dozen edge cases that I need to account for around all this.

+Easy repros are: hit "weapon swap" twice in quick succession, or start a channel like Arcanist Cephelarch Flail and weapon swap after it begins (~ 1 server RTT, I think) but before the 0.3 second channel happens.

 ## Khajiit Lockpick Notifier

 A little hack on the excellent [Lockpick Notifier][LockpickNotifier] addon,